Yutao-Wang-Econ/Yutao-Wang-Econ.github.io/_pages/research.md

   **_Submitted_**
    <details>
    <summary>Abstract</summary>
-     Daughters may be less likely to migrate with parents because they tend to have more siblings in societies with strong son preference.
-Exploiting exogenous variation in twinning, we find that a one unit increase in family size decreases the probability that a daughter migrates by 12.5 percentage points—with stronger negative associations when migration restrictions are more stringent—but has negligible effects on sons in China.
-The results are indicative of family size trade-offs in a novel aspect of parental investment and highlight the need for gender-neutral relaxation of migration constraints to mitigate the gendered family size trade-offs.
+     We show that, conditional on family size, rural boys and girls are equally likely to migrate with parents in China.
+Nevertheless, daughters' migration may still be compromised because they tend to have more siblings in societies with strong son preference, and larger families are more likely to leave all children behind.
+We find that a one unit increase in sibship size decreases the probability that a daughter migrates by 12.5 percentage points—with stronger effects when migration restrictions are more stringent—but has negligible effects on sons.
+The results suggest that gender-neutral migration constraints may generate gendered family size trade-offs.
    </details>
    <!-- Medium skip -->